grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Factories with parameters

-So far, all the factories we considered had creation methods with empty parameter list, but this is not required.
-As the factory remains the decision maker on which `Recipient` is used, it can rely on some external parameters to help it make the decision.
+So far, all the factories we considered had creation methods with empty parameter list, but this is not a requirement of any sort - I just wanted to make the examples simple, so I left out everything that was not helpful in making my point.
+As the factory remains the decision maker on which `Recipient` is used, it can rely on some external parameters passed to the creation method to help it make the decision.

 #### Not only factories